ModelarData/ModelarDB-RS/docs/user/README.md

 ## Usage
-ModelarDB consists of four binaries and a library with bindings: `modelardbd` is a DBMS server that manages data and executes SQL queries, `modelardbm` is a manager for one or more DBMS servers deployed on the *edge* or in the *cloud*, `modelardb` is a command-line client for connecting to a DBMS server and executing commands and SQL queries, `modelardbb` is a command-line bulk loader that operates without `modelardbd` as it reads from and writes to `modelardbd`'s data folder directly, and `modelardb_embedded` is an embeddable library for executing queries against and writing to `modelardbd` or its data folder directly. `modelardbd` uses local storage on the edge and an Amazon S3-compatible or Azure Blob Storage object store in the cloud. `modelardbd` can be deployed alone or together with
+ModelarDB consists of four binaries and a library with bindings: `modelardbd` is a DBMS server that manages data and executes SQL queries, `modelardbm` is a manager for one or more `modelardbd` instances deployed on the *edge* or in the *cloud*, `modelardb` is a command-line client for connecting to a `modelardbd` instance and executing commands and SQL queries, `modelardbb` is a command-line bulk loader that operates without `modelardbd` as it reads from and writes to `modelardbd`'s data folder directly, and `modelardb_embedded` is an embeddable library for executing queries against and writing to `modelardbd` or its data folder directly. `modelardbd` uses local storage on the edge and an Amazon S3-compatible or Azure Blob Storage object store in the cloud. `modelardbd` can be deployed alone or together with